 Digital design lead for Kytabu based in Nairobi with a love for User Experiences that a central to an African audience on both web and mobile.

-Happyness lead consultant for content design, delivery and feedback genaration for Kytabu.
+Product and Marketing lead for content, delivery and feedback generation for Kytabu.
 She makes sure we keep everyone happy.

 The daring innovator from Guinea with a passion for innovation in Africa & education.
 Head of Kytabu innovations in Francophone Africa.